aoloe/scribus-script-repository/script-download/README.md

 # Downloading the files

-- Only the files listted in the manifest are downloaded
+- When downloading a script, only the files listed in the manifest are downloaded

+# Running the script

 # Metadata